drarnakarick/atlas3d/README.md

 # The ATLAS3D Project – XXII

-This directory contains sample data, analysis, code from my research at University of Oxford.
+This directory contains sample data, and code from my research at University of Oxford.

+The published journal paper:https://arxiv.org/abs/1305.4973

 ### IDL routine for fitting Nuker Profiles